-As the Braughing Aviation Society, it was formed in 1997 by the late Len Howett, who went on to become life president.
+The Braughing Aviation Society, as it was then known, was formed in 1997 by the late Len Howett who went on to become life president.
 A member of the Glider Pilot Regiment in World War 2, in company with others Len conceived the idea of a village society that provided a meeting place and forum for anyone with an interest in aviation.
-That provided the blueprint for the Society as it exists now.
+That provided the blueprint for the Society as it exists today.

 Our 40 plus members, male and female, are drawn from a variety of disciplines and backgrounds.
 Many have aviation somewhere in their working lives - ex-Service personnel, commercial and private pilots, engineers, historians, journalists and so on.
 Such backgrounds, though, are not a condition of membership.

 We also have ex-policemen, farmers, business people, administrators, accountants and the like who have an interest not only in aviation but also history and/or transport.
 The common bond is their enthusiasm for the subject and wanting to learn more.
 Geographically, members come from as far as Cambridge, Potters Bar and Hertford.
 Anyone with such interests, however general, is most welcome.